bmeike/ServiceExperiment/README.txt

 Gradle is a pig.
 You will not be happy if you are sitting in the back of the room, trying to download the Guava library.

-  I recommend that you have either Java 1.7.0_79 or 1.8.0_101 installed.
-The project was built with the current stable Android Studio 2.2.2, and uses Gradle 2.14.1.
-It uses BuildTools 24.0.3 and Android SDK 24.
-I've run it on a 5X emulator, running Nougat.
+  I recommend that you have Java 1.8.0_131 installed.
+Any Java 8 should be sufficient.
+The project was built with the current Canary AndroidStudio, 3.0. and uses Gradle 4.1-milestone-1.
+It uses grade plugin 3.0.0-alpha5 BuildTools 26.0.0 and Android SDK 26.
+I've run it on a Pixel emulator, running O.

   Other configurations may work but please test to confirm.
-In particular, the code does really horrible things to the UI thread and may not work at all on a real device.
+In particular, some of the code does really horrible things to the UI thread and may not work at all on a real device.

-  I will be giving away several copies of my new book, "Android Concurrency" for feats of coding skill, during the workshop.
+  I hope to give away several copies of my new book, "Android Concurrency" for feats of coding skill, during the workshop.
 Come curious and ready to code.